-DAAC 1305 Co-Occurring Disorders (3-0-3) Provides students with an overview of co-occurring psychiatric and substance use disorders and their impact on the individual, family, and community.
+DAAC 1305 Co-Occurring Disorders (0-0-3) Provides students with an overview of co-occurring psychiatric and substance use disorders and their impact on the individual, family, and community.
 Includes an integrated approach to address the issues accompanying the illness.

-DAAC 1309 Assessment of Substance-Related and Addictive Disorders (2-2-3) Exploration of procedures and tools used to identify substance-related and addictive disorders and assess a client's problems, strengths, deficits, and needs.
+DAAC 1309 Assess Sub Rel/Add Disorders (2-2-3) Exploration of procedures and tools used to identify substance-related and addictive disorders and assess a client's problems, strengths, deficits, and needs.